Tropical Storm Emily forms off the coast of Florida

 MIAMI (AP) — Tropical Storm Emily has formed in the Gulf of Mexico off the coast of west-central Florida and is expected to move inland across the peninsula.

-The U.S. National Hurricane Center says the storm’s maximum sustained winds increased Monday morning to near 45 mph (72 kph) but it’s expected to weaken do a tropical depression as it moves inland.
+The U.S. National Hurricane Center says the storm’s maximum sustained winds increased Monday morning to near 45 mph but it’s expected to weaken do a tropical depression as it moves inland.

 A tropical storm warning is in effect for a section of the Florida coast from the Anclote River to Bonita Beach.

-The storm is centered about 45 miles (72 kilometers) west-southwest of Tampa and is moving east near 8 mph (13 kph).
+The storm is centered about 45 miles west-southwest of Tampa and is moving east near 8 mph.
 It’s expected to bring rain and wind to central and southern Florida.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.